So we ended up teasing lucky pikes and perches that somehow escaped the

 Having slept well, we went out for fishing in a boat, with a local guide

-Shuezero lake is about 10kms long, 4-5kms wide, with many small islands
+Shuezero lake is 10kms long, 4-5kms wide, with many small islands dotting

 Kareria is a region that makes border with Finland.
 Due to its relative

-ease of access, many people from Moscow and St. Petersburg spend their
+ease of access, many people from Moscow and St. Pete spend their summer